Curtiss B-2 Condor: Development

 The B-2 was a large fabric-covered biplane aircraft.
 Its two engines sat in nacelles between the wings, flanking the fuselage.
-It had a twin set of rudders on a twin tail, a configuration which was becoming obsolete by that time.
+It had a twin set of rudders with twin horizontal stabilizers, a configuration which was becoming obsolete by that time.
 At the rear of each nacelle was a gunner position.
 In previous planes, the back-facing gunners had been in the fuselage, but their view there was obstructed.
 A similar arrangement (using nacelle-mounted gun platforms) was adopted in the competing Keystone XB-1 aircraft.

 The XB-2 competed for a United States Army Air Corps production contract with the similar Keystone XB-1, Sikorsky S-37, and Fokker XLB-2.
 The other three were immediately ruled out, but the Army board appointed to make the contracts was strongly supportive of the smaller Keystone XLB-6, which cost a third as much as the B-2.
 Furthermore, the B-2 was large for the time and difficult to fit into existing hangars.
 However, the superior performance of the XB-2 soon wrought a policy change, and in 1928 a production run of 12 was ordered.

 One modified B-2, dubbed the B-2A, featured dual controls for both the pilot and the copilot.
 Previously, the control wheel and the pitch controls could only be handled by one person at a time.
 This "dual control" setup became standard on all bombers by the 1930s.
 There was no production line for the B-2A.
 The B-2 design was also used as a transport.

 The B-2 was quickly made obsolete by technological advances of the 1930s, and served only briefly with the Army Air Corps, being removed from service by 1934.
 Following production of the B-2, Curtiss Aircraft left the bomber business, and concentrated on the Hawk series of pursuit aircraft in the 1930s.